CityNews: History

 Citytv Toronto reinstated the 6 and 11 p.m. newscasts on Saturday and Sunday evenings on March 5, 2011, with Pam Seatle anchoring the 6 p.m. newscast, and Melanie Ng anchoring at 11 p.m.
 On September 5, 2011, Citytv Toronto also reinstated CityNews at Five with anchors Francis D'Souza, Tom Hayes, and Avery Haines.
 The following day on September 6, 2011, Breakfast Television on all five of Citytv's owned-and-operated stations expanded to three-and-a-half hours, from 5:30-9 a.m.
 Avery Haines then left CityNews at Five to start a segment called "The Inside Story" that features on Tuesdays and Thursdays on CityNews at Six.

 On August 13, 2012, CITY-TV expanded its nightly 11 p.m. newscast, CityNews Tonight, from 30 minutes to one hour.

 In 2015, the station changed the format of its evening newscasts, removing the in-studio anchor and having all stories presented by videojournalists on the field.
 The reduced cost format is designed to appeal to younger viewers with a more "raw" presentation, and appeal to increased trust in the reporters and their journalism.

+In 2024, Citytv changed its format from being anchorless with an in studio presenter opening the newscast alongside delivering many of the stories standing in their newsroom, to an in studio anchor sitting down at a desk to present the news for the first time since 1987.
+With the format change, Citytv announced Cynthia Mulligan as their new Chief Correspondent and Anchor for CityNews at 5 and CityNews at 6 with other reporters hosting CityNews Tonight and CityNews Weekend.

+On March 15, 2025, Citytv moved from their now former building at 33 Dundas Street East to the Rogers Toronto campus at 333 Bloor Street East joining other Rogers Sports and Media television and radio stations such as 680 NewsRadio.
+Their last newscast at 33 Dundas Street East was on March 14, 2025 with Breakfast Television making the move as well.